 - If their insurance is up to date

-If any of their information doesn’t jive with what they told you, you’d be wise to cross them off your list and move on.
+If any of their information doesn’t align with what they told you, then you’d be wise to cross them off your list and move on.

-One way many fly-by-night movers and brokers bolster their less than lackluster pasts is by claiming they’ve been in business longer than they really have.
+One way many fly-by-night movers and moving brokers bolster their less-than-stellar reputation is by padding the number of years they’ve been in business.

-For some scammy movers, outrunning bad reviews and furious customers is as easy as changing their name.
+For some scammy movers, avoiding bad reviews and angry customers is as easy as changing their name.
 Some of the worst moving companies are some of the most savvy, too.

-If during the vetting process you determine that a mover has operated under 5 names in the last 7 years, it’s almost always a clear indication that they’re not people you want to work with, regardless of what excuses they give you.
+If during the vetting process you determine that a mover has operated under five names in the last seven years, it’s likely a clear indication that they’re not people you should hire.

 Reputable moving companies don’t need to hide their address – period.

-Moving companies and brokers should clearly list their address on their website and other important move documents.
+Moving companies and moving brokers should clearly list their address on their website and other important move-related documents.

 If you only find a post office box or suite number as opposed to a street address, it may be another sign that they’d rather you didn’t swing by, or that they’re not customer-focused.
 Some of the worst moving companies are also the most evasive and inaccessible.

-Bar none, the “lowball” estimate is the oldest trick in the book when it comes to luring in unsuspecting customers.
+The “lowball” estimate is the oldest trick in the book when it comes to luring in unsuspecting customers.
 Of course, with these types of movers the actual cost will be much higher – sometimes two or three times higher!

 It’s always better to go with a higher estimate from a reputable mover than a lower one from a company that’s out to scam you.
 You can use our moving cost calculator to help you determine an accurate estimate for your move.

 - Patriotic references like eagles, American flags, or both